 Learn more about our World Heritage Site missions:

 Get an exclusive, hands-on look at our UNESCO World Heritage Site missions in this Unforgettable Experience.
 Learn about the history of these amazing structures with behind-the-scenes experiences and guided tours.
 Read more

 Explore San Antonio's exciting past at world-class museums, historical sites and cultural landmarks, including our 18th century Spanish colonial missions, honored as the first UNESCO World Heritage Site in Texas.
 Read more

 The San Antonio Missions

 After the Alamo was established in 1718, the Franciscan priests built four other missions in the area with the help of the native population, each mission three miles apart from the other, all south of the Alamo.
 Each mission was to be self-sustaining, incorporating farming, ranching, crafts and trades into their daily activities.

-The History of Mission San Antonio de Valero (The Alamo): A timeline
+The History of Mission San Antonio de Valero (The Alamo)

 The Alamo in Popular Culture